 Winner Randwick City Urban Design Best Conservation Project

 Winner Randwick City Urban Design Best Urban Project

 Winner Randwick City Urban Design People’s Choice Award

-The genesis of Fig Tree Pocket, four buildings ranged around a grand fig tree in a leafy corner of the Newmarket precinct in Randwick, was its bold angled precast concrete blades.
+The genesis of Fig Tree Pocket, four buildings grouped around a grand fig tree in a leafy corner of the Newmarket precinct in Randwick, was its bold angled precast concrete blades.
 Designed to manage privacy and sun, these rhythmical vertical elements rise and fold to form elevated roofs over the clerestory windows serving the top floor apartments.

-At key locations, angles on the the façade give way to gentle curves, softening the language of the building and subtly and positively managing the way occupants enjoy sun, light, air and outlook.
+At key locations, angles on the façade give way to gentle curves, softening the language of the building and subtly and positively managing the way occupants enjoy sun, light, air and outlook.
 Openings are generous where connected to expansive outdoor private terraces and balconies, yet arranged to provide enclosure and comfort to internal spaces elsewhere, framing views to the landscaped setting or to the wider surrounds.

 Façades oriented towards the adjacent heritage buildings are intentionally calm and ordered, with almost classical proportions designed to recede and allow the existing structures to take prominence.
 Here, the blades of the façade balance outlook with privacy, allowing appreciation of the external green spaces, the private landscaping, the park and the heritage square, surrounding this precinct of 165 large and high-quality apartments.

 Flush transitions between internal and outdoor space are designed to allow residents to fully enjoy Sydney’s temperate coastside environment.
 Balcony and terrace tiles are carefully selected to be both elegant in finish and layout, yet robust and low maintenance.
 Close-up, façades are detailed with unique and graceful forms that angle overhead.